How to Use Gmail to Send WordPress Emails

-To create a Gmail app, sign in to Google’s application registration page for developers and create a project.
+To create a Gmail app, sign in to Google’s application registration page for developers, and create a project.

 Once you do that, you’ll see a confirmation message that the API is enabled.
 Hit the Go To Credentials button to create your credentials to access the API.

-There’s three steps you need to complete to create credentials for your project.
+There are three steps you need to complete to create credentials for your project.

 Step 1: Determine What Credentials You Need